TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.29.md

 ---

-But he, desiring to justify himself, said unto Jesus, And who is my neighbor?
+But he, desiring to justify himself, asked Jesus, "Who is my neighbor?"